Foreign Data Wrapper for Oracle

 SDK (part of Visual Studio).

-copy `oracle_fdw.control` and the SQL files into the `extension`
+`oracle_fdw.control` and the SQL files into the `extension` subdirectory of

 To find those directories, you can use `pg_config --libdir` and